marlinspike/Grouper/README.md

 Grouper can:
 - Save all the NSG rules in your current Azure subscription to a CSV File, so that you can manage them via Excel or any other CSV editor
 - Generate ARM templates from the CSV file, which can be committed to your Source Control System.
 ARM Templates are idempotent, so it won't matter if you re-run the same template: it will have no more effects than running it a sigle time
+- Generate CLI scripts from the CSV file for each NSG
 - Generate a sample CSV file so you can experiment with Grouper

 ## Using Grouper